tailwindlabs/tailwindcss/source/docs/adding-new-utilities.blade.md

 ## Responsive Variants

-If you'd like to create responsive versions of your own utilities based on the breakpoints defined in your Tailwind config file, wrap your utilities in the `@responsive { ... }` directive:
+If you'd like to create responsive versions of your own utilities based on the breakpoints defined in your `tailwind.config.js` file, wrap your utilities in the `@responsive { ... }` directive:

 ```css
 @@tailwind base;